 Each assessment's training course has a general administration quiz, which educators must pass with a score of 80% or higher to become certified to administer the assessment.
-WIDA recommends taking the quiz immediately after completing the training.
-There is no limit to the number of quiz attempts.
+Ideally, training should take place 2-3 weeks prior to test administration.
+The online training course may be completed in one sitting or in as many sessions as necessary.